Lunaphore is a Swiss medtech startup developing innovative and disruptive next-generation equipment for cancer research and tissue diagnostics.

 - MIT Media Lab was the first generative identity that gained global recognition.

-- Diego, one of the founders, is originally from Ceres, a small town nearby our city, Santa Fe.
+- Diego, one of the founders, is originally from Ceres, a small town nearby Santa Fe, our city back in Argentina.